globalcitizen/php-iban/README.md

 News: January 2016
 ------------------
-I am currently working on connecting the automated test scripts to Travis CI, to provide additional robustness for new builds.
-Please excuse the temporary presence of broken build icons in the mean time!
-Unfortunately I picked the exact time Travis broke their build logs service - https://www.traviscistatus.com/incidents/fcllblkclgmb - so it's totally opaque what's going on right now.
-Will check back over the next day or two to see if all's well.
+__Version 1.5.1__ has been released.
+This version features more registry corrections (newly added territories with faulty data, bad checksums in sample IBANs, etc.) as well as enhanced testing routines.
+All users are advised to upgrade.
+We now have automated test script execution with Travis CI, to provide additional robustness for all committed code.
+This took longer than expected as unfortunately I picked the exact time Travis broke their build logs - https://www.traviscistatus.com/incidents/fcllblkclgmb ... proving again that cloud computing is just *great* for breaking things unexpectedly!

 __Version 1.5.0__ has been released.
 There are no code changes, but we now have http://packagist.org/ integration, hopefully this triggers it to start working.
 If you use packagist, you can now add the library to your project by just running `composer require globalcitizen/php-iban` (thanks to @acoulton for pointing the way)